A sixth grade student asked Jesse Russell, “Are you really an inventor? I thought all black inventors were dead.”

 View the The Greatest Stories Never Told spotlighting Jesse Russell:

 This is a great topic!
 I was just combing through my sixth grade daughter's literature text.
 I saw the name Langston Hughes and decided to see which poems the authors had included since Mr. Hughes has always been a favorite poet of mine.
-What I was surprised to find was a fantastic poem by Alice Walker titled "Without Commercials" It is a celebraton of all that makes people different and special.
-It also points out the dangers of buyng in too seriously to the "commercial" world; addressing such issues as nose jobs and skin bleaching.
+What I was surprised to find was a fantastic poem by Alice Walker titled "Without Commercials."
+It is a celebration of all that makes people different and special.
+It also points out the dangers of buying in too seriously to the "commercial" world; addressing such issues as nose jobs and skin bleaching.
 The poem fits perfectly into my health unit on mental and emotional health and it is a great way to introduce students to Black History Month.

 Teachers who think "outside the box" like you, Jack, are a great inspiration to their students.
 Thank you for your suggestion!